 Travel as a way to bring people from all over the world together, not to encourage stereotypes and be disrespectful of other cultures.
 Don’t forget that you represent your home country when you are abroad.

 Avoiding these travel mistakes will help save money, time, get off the beaten path, and be a better traveler.
+If you haven’t yet, check out my tips on how to save money and travel more to become a world traveler!

 What travel mistakes have you made while traveling?
 Or what you have seen people do when they travel?
 Let me know int he comments below!